 With such a variety of paralegal degree programs available, how do you go about picking the one that’s right for you?

-The type of paralegal program you choose will depend on a number of factors, such as your current level of education, previous work experience, specialty interests, or the availability of part-time paralegal training.
+The type of paralegal program you choose will depend on a number of factors, such as your current level of education, previous work experience, special focus or interests or the availability of part-time paralegal training.
 It is important for those pursuing any career in the legal field to find the educational route that suits them best.
 “There is no one correct way of becoming a paralegal.
 I’ve seen all kinds of backgrounds and education paths that people have taken in becoming one,” said Derek Henry, a paralegal based in Houston, Texas.

-Shorter programs typically provide paralegal courses in law, legal research and other fundamentals such as legal report writing, while longer programs take a more traditional degree route and include both general education and paralegal courses.
+Shorter programs typically focus on paralegal courses in law, legal research, law office administration and other fundamentals such as legal report writing, while longer programs take a more traditional degree route and include both general education and paralegal courses.
 These are much more similar in scope to associate degree programs.

-Bachelor’s degree programs in paralegal studies are not as commonly available as associate’s degrees or certificate programs.
-However, even if 4-year colleges and universities near you do not have a major in paralegal studies, they may offer a minor in the area, or a concentration within another major, such as criminal justice.
+Bachelor’s degree programs in paralegal studies are not as readily available as associate degrees or certificate programs.
+But even if colleges and universities near you do not offer a major in paralegal studies, they may offer it as a minor within a related major, such as criminal justice.
 “I was enrolled in a Bachelor’s in Criminal Justice degree program with a concentration in Pre-Law and Paralegal Studies at Northwestern State University of Louisiana,” says Henry.
 “The last two years we focused on the Paralegal aspect and it has helped in so many ways.”

-The National Federation of Paralegal Associations has adopted a policy urging future paralegals to obtain bachelor’s degrees (and their 2015 salary and job statistics survey cites 48 percent hold a bachelor’s degree), but many employers still consider associate’s degrees or certificate programs adequate preparation for entry level work as a paralegal, especially if the prospective employee has pertinent legal work experience.
+The National Federation of Paralegal Associations (NFPA) has adopted a policy urging future paralegals to obtain a bachelor’s degree, but many employers still consider associate degrees or certificate programs to be adequate preparation for entry-level work as a paralegal, especially if a prospective employee has relevant legal work experience.

 Advanced Paralegal Degree Programs

-Master’s degree programs are offered by 4-year colleges and graduate schools, and are typically conferred as master of arts, or science degrees in law, legal studies or legal administration.
+Master’s degree programs are offered by 4-year colleges and graduate schools and are typically offered in law, legal studies or legal administration.
 Master’s-level paralegal programs usually take a minimum of two years to complete.